How We Are Regulated

 The NEO Exchange is authorized to operate across Canada as an exchange for listing and trading equity and debt securities and certain financial products, including exchange-traded funds, closed-end funds and structured products.
-In November, 2014, NEO and its parent company received a recognition order from the Ontario Securities Commission (“OSC”), varied in February, 2015 and effective March 1, 2015.
+The initial recognition order for NEO and its parent company was issued in November, 2015 the Ontario Securities Commission (“OSC”), varied in February, 2015 and effective March 1, 2015.
 It was varied and restated on February 8, 2019.
 The exemption orders issued by the other members of the CSA are also effective as of March 1, 2015.
 The current orders can be found below.

-- Aequitas Innovations Inc. and Aequitas NEO Exchange Inc. OSC Recognition Order
+- Aequitas Innovations Inc. and Neo Exchange Inc. OSC Recognition Order

 - Aequitas Innovations Inc. and Aequitas NEO Exchange Inc. Multi-Jurisdictional Exemption Order